mustafah15/zettelkasten/PHP - attributes.md

 ---

-PHP attributes are native implementation for annotation that were used before
+PHP attributes are native implementations for annotation that were used before